Think Thrice is a filing cabinet.

 Having experienced the power of combining deep social research with strategic design, I wanted my next work engagement to be with a creative agency with a strong research practice.
 And that's how I found Normative.

-I'm still blogging, now as Design Researcher at Normative—a software innovation firm.
+I'm still blogging, now as Senior Design Researcher at Normative—a software innovation firm.

-These days, I'm part of a small but mighty team of technologists, designers, and researchers at Normative.
-Here I do in-context research with users, and translate user insights into actionable design opportunities.
+These days, I'm part of a small but mighty team of software engineers, user experience designers, and behavioural researchers at Normative.
+I do in-context research with users, and translate user insights into actionable design opportunities.
 I love what I do, and I still have a ton to learn.
 I look forward to sharing my reflections along the way.

 SO, the "Desk Research" section refers to reflections during my time at MindLab and SiG.
 And the "Field Research" secion refers to reflection while at IWF & Normative.